|What Can Happen If Someone Gets a Financial Judgment Against You||

-A judgment is simply a judge's order that an individual (generally the "defendant" in a lawsuit) owes another individual (the "plaintiff" in a lawsuit) a sum of money.
+A judgment is a judge's order at the end of a lawsuit that one party (generally the "defendant" or person who was sued) owes another party (the "plaintiff" or person who filed the lawsuit) a sum of money.
 A valid judgment can be entered by a judge only after:

 Many myths exist about the significance of a judgment being entered against a defendant.
 In reality, if a judgment is entered against you, the following can happen:

-If you do not have wages, a bank account, or own a house, the judgment has little significance.
-The plaintiff cannot touch your public benefits (e.g. Welfare, Social Security, and Unemployment Compensation) and you will not be sent to jail or prison.
+If you do not have wages, a bank account, or own a house, the judgment has little immediate significance but it may affect the defendant's ability to obtain credit, etc. in the future.
+Public benefits (e.g. Welfare, Social Security, and Unemployment Compensation) are not exempt from garnishment and you will not be sent to jail or prison.

-If a judgment is entered against you it is helpful to you, if possible, to arrange to pay off the judgment in installments.
-If the plaintiff agrees to a payment plan, and you make the payments on time, the plaintiff will not have to use the garnishment proceedings and you will not have the additional costs of a garnishment.
-When the judge enters the judgment against you, ask the judge if you can pay it off in installments.
+If a judgment is entered against you, you should ask the plaintiff to agree to a payment plan so that you can pay off the judgment in installments.
+If the plaintiff agrees and you make the payments on time, the plaintiff will not have to use the garnishment proceedings and you will not have the additional costs of a garnishment.
+If the plaintiff does not agree to a payment plan, you can ask the judge if you can pay it off in installments.
 If you are being sued for $10,000 or less, Supreme Court Rule 288 allows the judge to order installment payments.
 If the judge orders installment payments, the plaintiff cannot use the garnishment procedures as long as you are current with your payments.
-Once you pay a judgment in full it is important to obtain a Release and Satisfaction of Judgment from the plaintiff, which you should then file with the court.

 For a list of organizations in your area that may be able to help you, enter your zip code.